artificialparanoia/Divergence/README.md

 Divergence is short story mod for Outer Wilds created entirely using New Horizons for the January 2023 New Horizons Jam.
 Discover a hidden secret nested within the Hearthian system, and find an untold story of what might have been.

+## Prerequisites

+Requires New Horizons and the Echoes of the Eye DLC for Outer Wilds.

 ## Credits

 Created, written, and designed by artificialparanoia.